 As with any organizing project, it is important to go through every section of your area before the organization can begin.
 This is probably the most time-consuming part of the whole deal.
 Start by going through drawers and making piles of things you want to keep, things you want to get rid of and things you are unsure about.
 The discard pile should go into boxes to be donated (or thrown away if they are broken or missing parts), the keep pile should go into a bin to be set aside until you are going through everything, and the pile of things you are unsure about, should be placed separately from the keep or discard pile.

-Next, start to wipe down everything.
+Next, start to wipe down your counters and everything.
 A good organization task is not complete without a thorough cleaning as well and most kitchens usually are long over-due for it.

 Use the foam kind of shelf liner in your cabinets so that when you put your dishes in there, they won’t slip around all the time.
 Same thing with your silverware and tool drawers.

-When you have everything set into piles and wiped down, start to think about how you want your kitchen to flow.
+When you have everything set into piles and wiped down, start to think about ideas on how you want your kitchen to flow.
 The best organization in a kitchen is when it is done with the tasks you will be doing in mind.
-For example, place knives in a spot near where you generally do your cutting.
+For example, place knives in zones near where you generally do your cutting.
 It doesn’t make sense to place them in a drawer away from where they see the most action.
-Place items that you use frequently with easy access and at eye level without having to dig for them or get on your hands and knees to access them.
+Place items and tools that you use frequently with easy access and at eye level without having to dig for them or get on your hands and knees to access them.